frankaemika/docs/source/libfranka.rst

 * As of version ``0.5.0``, libfranka includes a **low-pass filter** for all realtime interfaces **running by default** with a 100 Hz cutoff frequency.
-  The filter smooths commanded signals to provide more stable robot motions but does not guarantee the violation of the :ref:`limits of the interface<control_parameters_specifications>`.
+  The filter smooths commanded signals to provide more stable robot motions but does not prevent the violation of the :ref:`limits of the interface<control_parameters_specifications>`.

   .. important::